One-Fourth-Labs/DeepLearning-PadhAI/README.md

 * [PyTorch 0.4.0+](http://pytorch.org/)

 ## Credits
-Thanks to [NiranjanKumar](https://github.com/Niranjankumar-c/DeepLearning-PadhAI) for making the initial repo!
+Thanks to [NiranjanKumar](https://github.com/Niranjankumar-c/DeepLearning-PadhAI) for compiling the Padhai-Deeplearning  course NoteBooks into a repo!